-If you’re looking for some fun back to school team buildings to use with your middle school students, then this post is for you!
+If you’re looking for some fun back to school team building activities to use with your middle school students, then this post is for you!

 It’s no secret that building relationships with students is KEY to successful classroom management!
 Team-building activities are a great way to start off the school year and build community within your class.